jim-collier/x9git/project/backlog.md

 	- The block it prints is still the identity block; only the command changed.

 - ✅ The account diagnostic answers its own questions, and offers the fix as a command.
-	- Read on a real Gitea repo, the block raised more questions than it settled: `'t00mietum-gitea' - no token applied` never said what token, applied to what, or what that string even was, and "that account doesn't say which forge it is for" used a word for people who already knew the answer.
+	- Read on a real Gitea repo, the block raised more questions than it settled: `'work-gitea' - no token applied` never said what token, applied to what, or what that string even was, and "that account doesn't say which forge it is for" used a word for people who already knew the answer.
 	- The headline now names the token and the host it wasn't used for. `From:` says what kind of thing the name is and which of the several possible sources produced it, rather than repeating the name.
 	- "Forge" is gone from the whole tool.
 The status line is `Git host`, and the notes say "git host" or name the host outright.
 	- The notes read as sentences - capitalised, `SSH` spelled one way throughout.